pism/pism/examples/mismip/README.md

 Converting PISM output files to ASCII files following MISMIP specifications is left as an exercise.

-However, we do provide scripts `plot_flux.py` and `plot_profile.py`.
+However, we do provide the `plot.py` script for visualization.

-`plot_flux.py` plots ice flux as a function of the distance from the divide.
-It produces a `.png` image.
+It plots modeled ice flux as a function of the distance from the divide and the geometry profile.

 We see a discontinuity in the flux at the grounding line.
 This is an issue in PISM that needs to be addressed to improve its handling of the grounding line motion.
 For example, try

-    ./showflux.py -o flux.png ABC1_1a_M1_A1.nc
+    ./plot.py ABC1_1a_M1_A1.nc -f -o flux.png

-`plot_profile.py` plots the geometry profile at the end of a PISM run and shows modeled and theoretical locations of the grounding line.
-Try

-    ./plot_profile.py -o profile.png ABC1_1a_M1_A1.nc
+Run `plot.py --help` for a list of command-line options.
+You can also produce plots for several PISM output files at once.
+For example,

+    ./plot.py ABC*.nc

+will create geometry profile *and* ice flux plots for all matched files.

 Also, note that the variable `iareag` in `ts_ABC1_1a_M1_A1.nc` and similar allows one to see time-dependent changes in the grounding line location